Army JROTC FAQ

 Q: If I have other questions who should I contact?

-A: First talk to other cadets, they can answer most of your questions.
-If you still need information contact First Sergeant Brownfield he should be able to answer most of your questions or send you to those who can provide an answer.
+A: We recommend that you first talk to other cadets.
+They can usually answer most of your questions.
+If you still need information contact First Sergeant Brownfield or CW4 Engasser.
+We will be able to answer most of your questions or, at the very least, send you to those who can provide an answer.